h-REA/holo-rea-proto/README.md

 - `npm start` gets you both a webserver pointing to `src/ui` and a Holochain 0.0.1 Prototype DHT running for your backend.
 If you wish to run these commands separately (useful when troubleshooting the DHT code), see the scripts in `package.json` prefixed with `dev:`.

 **PLEASE NOTE:** you will see the error **"TypeScript emitted no output for [...]"** when running the frontend.
 This issue appears to be intermittent.
-If you simply open any project source file in your editor and save it, compilation appears to succeed in subsequent rounds.
+If you simply open the source file experiencing the issue in your editor and re-save it, compilation appears to succeed in subsequent rounds.

 ### Service entrypoints